modir/laminas-book/docs/netbeans.md

 Here we will provide some useful tips on using NetBeans for PHP programming.
 We will learn how to launch and interactively debug a laminas-based website.

-> *What if I want to use another IDE (not NetBeans) for developing my applications?*
+!!! note "What if I want to use another IDE (not NetBeans) for developing my applications?"
->
-> Well, you can use any IDE you want.
-The problem is that it is impossible to cover
-> all IDEs for PHP development in this book.
-The author only provides instructions
-> for NetBeans IDE.
+    Well, you can use any IDE you want.
+The problem is that it is impossible to cover all IDEs for PHP development in this book.
+The author only provides instructions for NetBeans IDE.
 It would be easier for a beginner to use NetBeans IDE.
-Advanced
-> developers may use an IDE of their choices.
+Advanced developers may use an IDE of their choices.

 ## Run Configuration